Skip to main content

 Are MTs rated for outdoor use?

 No, MT devices are designed for indoor use only.
 The MT12 is IPX5-rated (can resist a sustained, low-pressure water jet spray) and has a rubber liner to separate the power/battery compartment from being splashed or exposed to water.
-Still recommended NOT to submerge in water, as the rating states.
+The sensors should still not be submerged in water, as the rating states.

 What are the supported temperature and humidity ranges for the MT10?